mapnik/mapnik-reference/README.md

 [semver style](http://semver.org/).

 The directories in this repository directly correspond to released versions of Mapnik and the next targeted release of Mapnik.
-The latest reference, usually targeted toward a pre-release, is copied into `/latest` for convenience.

 ## Meaning